Nova Titan Invitational

 Disclosure in PF is a fine theory position to run in front of me, but I will not vote for it on principle alone.
 I DO generally think disclosure is a good norm that should be adopted into PF, but that being said, you need to have clear standards, voters and weighing on a theory argument to win.
 My desire to not intervene in a round far outweighs my desire to punish teams for not disclosing.
 A role of the ballot framing is also a good strategy in any context if you're going for theory and if you're defending against a position like this then having a counter framework is also a good idea.

 I will vote on conceded RVI's but the threshold for voting on an RVI that's been effectively defended against is probably fairly high.
 "Don't vote for an RVI" is not enough defense.
 Explain to me literally any reason to not vote for the RVI.
+If we get into a "no RVIs" vs "Yes RVIs" debate I'm probably presuming "No" but like, if that's not extended or warranted or if the "yes" is conceded then it is what it is.

 CP: I don't have a strong personal predilection to voting on conditionality one way or the other, but I conceptually dislike conditional CP's a lot- that being said, it's not a strong enough dislike for it to matter unless someone in round forces my hand.
 "Condo Bad" arguments are viable in front of me but by no means will they always win.
 Perms of the CP need to be actually explained to me.
 Just hearing "both" won't be a winning position in front of me.
 I will evaluate the plan vs. CP debate in pretty much the same way that I evaluate the SQ vs. plan debate unless one side offers a different FW.
 I am okay with the Neg going for CP and SQ in the NR, but I feel like the strategy is risky given that you have to split your time between both positions.

-Clarification: K debate is not the absence of tech- you still need to demonstrate a link an impact even if those things take a different form or are about different things than they would be in a more traditional arg.
+Clarification: K debate is not the absence of tech- you still need to demonstrate a link and an impact even if those things take a different form or are about different things than they would be in a more traditional arg.

 DA: Not much to say here.
 Give me a good DA story and if you are winning it by the end of the round then I'll probably vote on it.
 Definitely remember to do weighing between the DA and the AFF though because there's always a good chance that I won't vote on your DA if you can't prove it outweighs any unsuccessfully contested Advantages of the Aff.
 DA's with no weighing are only a little better than no DA at all.